As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 The beauty of pay per click (PPC) leads is that they’re often targeted and have a good chance of converting into customers, if you follow a strategic and proven path.

-This reliable data about leads should tell you that it’s not all about generating leads, because anyone can do that.
+This data about leads should tell you that it’s not all about generating leads, because anyone can do that.
 Instead, the real success lies in getting the best results out of each lead.

 You may give away a whitepaper or report to prospects and get them into your funnel.
 Once they’re there, you have to move them down the funnel, with high-quality, custom content that will appeal to their needs and wants.